 - English 11/12: Expository and Creative Nonfiction: Writing Intensive (Fall)

-- English 11/12: Ancient and Medieval Literature and Philosophy (Spring)
+- English 11/12: Modern and Contemporary Literature and Philosophy (Fall)

 - English 11/12: Fiction, Drama, and Poetry: Writing Intensive (Spring)